garciart/network-automation/README.md

 ---

 Now you need to add a device.
 For our initial labs, you will use the Cisco 3745 Multi-Service Access Router.
 The Cisco 3745 is a customizable router, capable of supporting different network configurations, based on the selected cards and modules.

+>**NOTE** - For the labs, you will use images for the Cisco 3745 Multi-Service Access Router, with Advanced Enterprise Services, and the Cisco 7206 VXR Router.
+Both are older routers, but their IOS's are available for download, and they are sufficient for our labs.
+>
+>Here are the names of the files, their hashes, and some additional information:
+>
+>- **Cisco 3745 Multi-Service Access Router:**
+>   * IOS version 12.4.25d (Mainline):
+>   * File Name: c3745-adventerprisek9-mz.124-25d.bin
+>   * MD5: 563797308a3036337c3dee9b4ab54649
+>   * Flash Memory: 64 MB
+>   * DRAM: 256MB
+>   * End-of-Sale Date: 2007-03-27
+>   * End-of-Support Date: 2012-03-27
+>   * IOS End-of-Support Date: 2016-01-31
+>- **Cisco 7206 VXR 6-Slot Router:**
+>   * IOS version 12.4.25g (Mainline):
+>   * File Name: c7200-a3jk9s-mz.124-25g.bin
+>   * MD5: 3a78cb61831b3ef1530f7402f5986556
+>   * Flash Memory: 64 MB
+>   * DRAM: 256MB
+>   * End-of-Sale Date: 2012-09-29
+>   * End-of-Support Date: 2017-09-30
+>   * IOS End-of-Support Date: 2016-01-31

 Here is the back of a Cisco 3745 Router:

 ![Cisco 3745 Rear View](img/a19.png)